 DIE CAST CHARACTERS

-While we can’t be 100% certain that any of the final die cast cars will in fact look exactly like the images below, the folks at Take Five a Day posted these images of the toys a few months ago and I can’t wait to get a closer look when they hit store shelves (no word on a release date yet).
+While we can’t be 100% certain that any of the final die-cast cars will in fact look exactly like the images below, the folks at Take Five a Day posted these images of the toys a few months ago and I can’t wait to get a closer look when they hit store shelves (no word on a release date yet).

 Now that you’ve seen Radiator Springs 500½ we’d love to hear your thoughts on the short – leave a comment below and let us know, or cast your vote on the Pixar Post Forum (scale of 1-5) and chat about the short in more detail.

-HOW TO WATCH THE SHORTRadiator Springs 500½ will be shown exclusively on Disney Movies Anywhere (as a part of the iPhone/iPad app, or online).
+Radiator Springs 500½ will be shown exclusively on Disney Movies Anywhere (as a part of the iPhone/iPad app, or online).
+UPDATED: You can now watch the short on Disney+.
 All you have to do is log in and click the Discover button then select the short to watch it.
 You can read more details regarding Disney Movies Anywhere in our post highlighting a Pixar Easter Egg hunt video (also exclusively released on the site).
 You can also download the Disney Movies Anywhere app in the iTunes App Store by clicking the button below.